yasiryagi/helpdesk/roles/content-creators/README.md

 6. Select your membership profile, and you will be redirected to a page to [create your channel](#create-channel).

 ### Sign Up
-Note that you can also register in our (less polished - but we're working on a new one) governance app - [pioneer](https://testnet.joystream.org/#/accounts), but then you'll need to get tokens first.
-Using this onboarding is recommended.
+Note that you can also register in our (less polished - but we're working on a new one) governance app - [Pioneer](https://testnet.joystream.org/#/accounts), but then you'll need to get tokens first.
+Using the onboarding flow below is recommended for new participants.

 1. Download the Polkadot browser extension[here](https://polkadot.js.org/extension/).
 2. Go directly to [Joystream Studio](https://play.joystream.org/studio/), or select the menu -> then "Joystream Studio" in the [Player](https://play.joystream.org/).
 3. Click "Sign In", allow the extension access, and follow the instructions.
 4. Open the extension, and click the large circle to create an account.
 Confirm your account selection, and continue to create a membership.
-5. You need to choose a unique handle, consisting of only lowercase characthers, numbers and underscores.
-Optionally (and preferably), also add a link to your membership avatar, and some words about you.
+5. You need to choose a unique handle, consisting of only lowercase characters, numbers and underscores.
+Optionally (and preferably), also add a link to your membership avatar, and some information about yourself.
 Create the membership and wait ~15 seconds for the transaction to confirm.
 6. Select your membership profile, and you will be redirected to a page to [create your channel](#create-channel)

 ### Create a Channel